kneyugn/signInPublic/README.md

   Feel free to modify employees, modify programs and search for a specific person.

 <b>Main concern:</b> Some have asked if a person can pretend to be a volunteer/employee and sign into the application from anywhere as he/she chooses.
-The application does require signing into the account in order to be able to sign-in and out.
+The application does require signing into the account in order to be able to sign-in and out thanks to Firebase's feature of read/write authorization.
+So, although a person can fill out a form without the application being signed in, data is not recorded.
 In practice, only admin will be able to open the application in a designated device to allow log-in.

 <b>Future adjustments/improvements (scheduled for December 2016):</b>
   The forms will be broken into smaller individual components of form types.